jethornton/rpi/docs/source/lite-install.rst

   nano .bashrc

-Add the following to the endof .bashrc
+Add the following to the end of .bashrc (right click then paste)
 ::

   # set PATH so it includes user's private bin if it exists